thevermeer/pg_ts_semantic_headline/README.md

 | Execution Time: 5724.348 ms |

 ### Improves ts_headline semantics without additional indices or pre-computed columns
-If you do not want to pre-compute (or re-compute) a TSVector for search, or realizing a TEXT[] array of a long string seems too expensive, we also have a flavour of `tsp_semantic_headline` that has the same method signature as the built-in `ts_headline` function, and uses function that under-the-hood to perform semantically-correct content highlighting of phrases, highlighting multi-word phrases and eliminating partial matches.
+If you do not want to pre-compute (or re-compute) a TSVector for search, or realizing a TEXT[] array of a long string seems too expensive, we also have a flavour of `ts_semantic_headline` that has the same method signature as the built-in `ts_headline` function, and uses function that under-the-hood to perform semantically-correct content highlighting of phrases, highlighting multi-word phrases and eliminating partial matches.

 ## Usage